pulumi/terraform-provider-aws/website/docs/r/dlm_lifecycle_policy.markdown

 * `schedule` - (Required) See the [`schedule` configuration](#schedule-arguments) block.
 * `target_tags` (Required) A mapping of tag keys and their values.
 Any resources that match the `resource_types` and are tagged with _any_ of these tags will be targeted.

 ~> Note: You cannot have overlapping lifecycle policies that share the same `target_tags`.
-Terraform is unable to detect this at plan time but it will fail during apply.
+This provider is unable to detect this at plan time but it will fail during apply.

 #### Schedule arguments